The Tay Ten returns for its tenth edition – Tay Ten 10 – at 11am on Sunday 4th May 2025.

 Catering

-We were joined by Brew 52, who provided hot and cold drinks, cakes and snacks (for a fee: you don’t get those included in such a daftly low entry price!).
+We will again be joined by Penicuik’s Brew 52, who provide hot and cold drinks, cakes and snacks (for a fee: you don’t get those included in such a daftly low entry price!).

 The course